mindsandco/swiss-army-knife/README.md

 Please run `dotnet format` before submitting your pull requests.

+We use Doxygen to build the documentation until DocFx supports .NET core

 # Release Process
 Nuget releases happen automatically when a new Github release is made.
 The `release-drafter` github action should automatically generate release notes if PR's have been labelled correctly.